Simulus: Combining Improvements in Sample-Efficient World Model Agents: Introduction

 \section{Introduction}

 Sample efficiency refers to the ability of a reinforcement learning (RL) algorithm to learn effective policies using as few environment interactions as possible.
 In many real-world domains such as robotics, autonomous driving, and healthcare, this is particularly critical, as interactions are costly, slow, or constrained.
-World model agents, methods that learn control entirely from simulated experience generated by a learned dynamics model, have emerged as a promising approach to improving sample efficiency \cite{ha2018worldmodels, hafner2023mastering, micheli2022transformers, wang2024efficientzero}.
+World model agents, methods that learn control entirely from simulated experience generated by a learned dynamics model, have emerged as a promising approach to improving sample efficiency \citep{ha2018worldmodels, hafner2023mastering, micheli2022transformers, wang2024efficientzero}.

-Here, we focus on token-based world models (TBWMs) \cite{micheli2022transformers, micheli2024efficient, cohen2024improving}, sample-efficient RL methods that learn the dynamics entirely within a learned discrete token space, where each observation comprises a sequence of tokens.
-Evidently, most large scale world models \cite{agarwal2025cosmos, oasis2024, genie2} operate on multi-token observations, suggesting that such representations are advantageous at scale.
+Among world model agents, token-based world models (TBWMs) \citep{micheli2022transformers, micheli2024efficient, cohen2024improving} are a particularly promising direction because they cast environment dynamics as sequence modeling over discrete tokens.
+This formulation aligns naturally with the success of large-scale sequence models, where multi-token representations have proven effective for modeling complex data.
+Evidently, most large scale world models \citep{agarwal2025cosmos, oasis2024, genie2} operate on multi-token observations, suggesting that such representations are advantageous at scale.
 TBWMs offer a clear modular design, separating the optimization of its representation, dynamics, and control models.
 As modular systems, TBWMs are easier to scale, develop, study, and deploy, as individual modules can be treated independently without interfering and are easier to master through divide and conquer.
 In addition, such separation leads to simpler optimization objectives and avoids interference between them (Appendix~\ref{sec:appendix-rssm-interference}).

-However, existing TBWMs are restricted to image observations and discrete actions, such as Atari games, limiting both their adoption and broader applicability, as their effectiveness in diverse environments and modalities remains unclear.
-While multi-modality tokenization approaches exist for large-scale offline settings \cite{reed2022a, schubert2023generalist, lu2023unifiedio, Lu_2024_CVPR}, these methods rely on large vocabularies (e.g., 33K tokens) which are inefficient for online, data-limited regimes.
-Whether substantially smaller vocabularies can preserve competitive precision and performance is still an open question, leaving these approaches underexplored for sample-efficient RL.